-- The decline in the fair value of these securities is not largely attributable to adverse conditions specifically related to these securities or to specific conditions in an industry or in a geographic area; - Management possesses both the intent and ability to hold these securities for a period of time sufficient to allow for any anticipated recovery in fair value; - Management believes that it is more likely than not that the Company will not have to sell these securities before recovery of its cost basis; - Except for the credit loss of \$70,000 recognized during the year ended December 31, 2009 for the Company's holdings in auction rate securities described below, the Company does not believe that there is any additional credit loss associated with other auction-rate securities because the Company expects to recover the entire amortized cost basis; - The majority of the securities remain AAA rated, with \$8.9 million of the auction rate securities having been downgraded by Moody's to A3-Baa3, during the year ended December 31, 2009 and there have been no downgrades during the six months ended June 30, 2010; and - · All scheduled interest payments have been made pursuant to the reset terms and conditions.
+- The decline in the fair value of these securities is not largely attributable to adverse conditions specifically related to these securities or to specific conditions in an industry or in a geographic area; - Management possesses both the intent and ability to hold these securities for a period of time sufficient to allow for any anticipated recovery in fair value; - Management believes that it is more likely than not that the Company will not have to sell these securities before recovery of its cost basis; - Except for the credit loss of \$70,000 recognized during the year ended December 31, 2009 for the Company's holdings in auction rate securities described below, the Company does not believe that there is any additional credit loss associated with other auction-rate securities because the Company expects to recover the entire amortized cost basis; - The majority of the securities remain AAA rated, with \$6.5 million of the auction rate securities having been downgraded by Moody's to A3-Baa3, during the year ended December 31, 2009 and there have been no downgrades since; and - All scheduled interest payments have been made pursuant to the reset terms and conditions.

-Based on the guidance of ASC 320-10-35 and ASC 320-10-50, the Company evaluated the potential credit loss of each of the auction-rate securities for which a put right was not provided.
+Based on the guidance of ASC 320-10-35 and ASC 320-10-50, the Company evaluated the potential credit loss of each of the auction-rate securities that are currently held by the Company.
 Based on such analysis, the Company determined that those securities that are not 100% FFELPS guaranteed are potentially subject to credit risks based on the extent to which the underlying debt is collateralized and the security-specific student-loan default rates.
-MPS' portfolio includes three such securities, one of which has a senior parity ratio of approximately 115%, which is substantially above the expected student-loan default rate for that security.
-Conversely, the senior parity ratio for the other two securities is approximately 105%.
+The Company's portfolio includes three such securities, one of which has a senior parity ratio of approximately 126%, which is substantially above the expected student-loan default rate for that security.
+Conversely, the senior parity ratio for the other two securities is approximately 106%.
 If, therefore, the student-loan default rate and borrowing rate for these issuers increases, the remaining balance in these trusts may not be sufficient to cover the senior debt.
 The Company therefore concluded that there is potential credit risk for these two securities and as such, used the discounted cash flow model to determine the amount of credit loss to be recorded.
 In valuing the potential credit loss, the following parameters were used: 20 year expected term, cash flows based on the 90-day t-bill rates for 20 year forwards and a risk premium of 5.9%, the amount of interest that the Company was receiving on these securities when the market was last active.
-As of June 30, 2010 and December 31, 2009, the potential credit loss associated with these securities was \$70,000, which the Company deemed other-than-temporary and recorded in other expense in its Condensed Consolidated Statement of Operations during 2009.
+As of March 31, 2011 and December 31, 2010, the potential credit loss associated with these securities was \$70,000, which the Company deemed other-than-temporary and had recorded in other expense in its Condensed Consolidated Statement of Operations during 2009.

-Unless another rights offering or other similar offers are made to redeem at par and accepted by the Company, the Company intends to hold the balance of these investments through successful auctions at par, which the Company believes could take approximately 2.0 years.
+Unless a rights offering or other similar offer is made to redeem at par and accepted by the Company, the Company intends to hold the balance of these investments through successful auctions at par, which the Company believes could take approximately 2.0 years.